-This can make it a little less convenient to work with if you want to avoid relying on physical locations or ways of transferring funds; otherwise, Scottrade offers a great deal of flexibility.
+This can make it a little less convenient to work with if you want to avoid relying on physical locations or ways of transferring funds; otherwise, some clients like the flexibility offered by the platform.

 What Kind of Trader is Scottrade Best For?

-Among brokerages, Scottrade is a perfect trader for someone just starting out in the world of investing.
+As discussed previously users are mentioning the new user-friendliness of Scottrade.
 To many, trading seems like such a major investment in time and money for something that they cannot control — the ebb and flow of the market is something they simply cannot trust.

 There are others who want to get into trading, but who might need some help navigating the system or investing in their IRA.

-For these people, Scottrade can be an ideal solution: Their $7 flat trades are a wonderful way to invest just a little bit of money — not much more than the cost of your morning Starbucks — and see how your money is treated on the market.
+For some people, Scottrade may be one of the many platforms to consider from: Their $7 flat trades are a wonderful way to invest just a little bit of money — not much more than the cost of your morning Starbucks — and see how your money is treated on the market.